By Alyssa Sims

 The recent ousting of South Korea's Park Geun-hye shows us that liberal democracy isn't necessarily dead.

-Coded language like “law and order" puts a deceptively honorable sheen on exploited racialized narratives.
+Coded rhetoric like “law and order" puts an honorable sheen on exploiting racialized narratives.

 Over the past few years, Brazilians have finally started facing down the fact that corruption can't be a fixture of their democracy.